Fort Hood Relocation Information

 Fort Hood is located in Bell and Corryell counties in Central Texas.

-4) What city is Fort Hood located in?
+4) Where is Fort Hood located?

 Fort Hood is in the city of Killeen, Texas, and was named for General John Bell Hood, a Confederate general during the American Civil War.